OsmanyCruz/Database_Monitor/README.md

 - **lib/**
   - `main.dart`: Main entry point of the application.
   - `models/`: Data models used in the application, such as `Connection` and `User`.
-  - `screens/`: Main screens, including the connection management screen and the user dashboard.
+  - `pages/`: Main pages, including the connection management screen and the user Login.
   - `widgets/`: Reusable components such as connection cards and user lists.
-  - `themes/`: Definitions of the light and dark themes used in the application.

 ## Technologies Used